How I Optimized My Zsh Startup Time

 | Total | ~400-700 ms |

-Estimates, not measurements.
-Your actual numbers depend on your hardware, plugin set, and how much cruft you’d accumulated over the years.
+These are estimates, not measurements.
+Your actual numbers depend on your hardware, your plugin set, and how much cruft you had accumulated over the years.
 Under 200 ms on Apple Silicon is doable with stock zsh and a small, well-deferred plugin set.

 My dotfiles, with all of this applied, are at github.com/theskumar/dotfiles.
-The zsh/OPTIMIZATION.md file there is the running log of what’s done and what’s still open.
+The zsh/OPTIMIZATION.md file there is the running log of what is done and what is still open.